CLyseT/Pandas-Challenge/README.md

 # Pandas-Challenge

-6/23/21 - completed Jupyter Notebook
+6/23/21 - Completed Jupyter Notebook file for this assignment as requested.

-Jupyter Notebook includes all work completed, therefore, this readME will advise on where to find the completed requests.
+Jupyter Notebook file in folder includes all work completed, therefore, this readME will advise on where to find the completed requests.

 Below is a guide of the corresponding cells on all requests: